 Making both management and leadership less of an “inside out” process, pushing products and services out to customers, and more of an “outside in” process, of pulling people and customers needs, wants and desires into the organization.

-This requires the development of a new set of capabilities, to shift the cognitive system, re-scaffold the cognitive architecture and develop a cognitive style that embraces;
+This requires the development of a new set of capabilities, to shift the cognitive system, re-scaffold the cognitive architecture, leading people in the digital age by developing a cognitive style that embraces;

 - Deep & dynamic learning